 Parents/carers and young people have the right to ask the Education Authority to establish if a pupil has Additional Support Needs (ASN) and consider if a Co-ordinated Support Plan (CSP) is needed.
+This should be raised with school staff in the first instance or can be sent in writing by emailing the Educational Psychology Service to educational.psychology@argyll-bute.gov.uk describing the type of assessment and why it may be necessary.
+Alternatively, please call 01369 708537 for more information.
+Requests are acknowledged promptly and usually agreed unless the request is considered to be 'unreasonable'.

 Parents/carers can also arrange an assessment privately and ask the Education Authority to take the assessment report into account.
-Requests should be made in writing to Psychological